Household Hazardous Waste Disposal

 Disposing of Household Hazardous Waste

-Each year, the Bennington County Solid Waste Alliance holds three household hazardous waste collection events.
-One is held in the Town of Bennington, the second in the northern part of the county, and the third to serve the Towns of Stamford and Searsburg.
-These are open to residents and small businesses of the 13 towns in the Alliance to dispose of substances that are toxic, corrosive, and poisonous or that have similar warnings.
+The Bennington County Solid Waste Alliance operates a Household Hazardous Waste Collection Facility at the Bennington Transfer Station one day a week each year from May to October.
+The facility is open to residents and small businesses of the 13 towns in the Alliance to dispose of substances that are toxic, corrosive, and poisonous or that have similar warnings.
 Residents and businesses may also take materials to the Rutland County Solid Waste District at their facility on Gleason Rd. in Rutland.
 An additional fee is charged to residents outside of the Rutland County Solid Waste service area.

 These items can NOT be disposed of in normal trash.